pkp/pkp-docs/learning-ops/en/README.md

 ---
 book: learning-ops
 version: 3.3
-title: Learning OPS 3.3: A User Guide to Open Preprint Systems
+title: 'Learning OPS 3.3: A User Guide to Open Preprint Systems'
 description: A guide for how to use Open Preprint Systems (OPS)
 ---